Science + Pipeline

 BXQ-350 is composed of the multifunctional, sphingolipid activator Saposin C (SapC), a heat-stable protein with 80 amino acids, embedded in vesicles of the phospholipid DOPS (Dioleoyl Phosphatidylserine).

-BXQ-350 regulates sphingolipid metabolism by lowering levels of S1P and increasing ceramide levels.
+BXQ-350 regulates sphingolipid metabolism by activating multiple enzymes, resulting in lower levels of S1P and increased ceramide levels.
 S1P promotes cancer cell proliferation, activates oncogenic pathways, and stimulates immuno-suppressor cells promoting a pro-tumoral microenvironment.
 Higher levels of ceramide in colorectal cancer have been associated with improved survival.
-Saposin C activates several enzymes, increasing ceramide levels.

 Saposin C

-The active ingredient in BXQ-350, Saposin C, is an essential allosteric activator of multiple sphingolipids and has been shown to increase ceramides and decrease S1-P which may contribute in establishing a beneficial sphingolipid homeostasis in cancers and neuropathy.
+The active ingredient in BXQ-350, Saposin C, is an essential allosteric activator of multiple sphingolipid enzymes and has been shown to increase ceramides and decrease S1-P which may contribute in establishing a beneficial sphingolipid homeostasis in cancers and neurodegenerative diseases.

 Addressing Significant Unmet Needs in Standard of Care